andrew/ultimate-awesome/README.md

 - [awesome-random](https://github.com/KrishGarg/awesome-random) - A list of useful tools/links during development.
 - [awesome-meshi](https://github.com/kubo39/awesome-meshi) - 飯とか酒とかです.
 - [awesomes](https://github.com/kyktommy/awesomes) - List of awesome list.
 - [bigdata-free-tutorials](https://github.com/labex-labs/bigdata-free-tutorials) - Practice Big Data Free Tutorials | This repo collects 11 of free tutorials for Big Data.
-Big Data is a critical field in today's data-driven world.
-This Skill Tree offers a comprehensive, hands-on approach to learning big data technologies and techniques.
-Perfect for beginners, it provides a syst.
+Big Data is a crucial field in today's data-driven world.
+This Skill Tree provides a comprehensive, hands-on way to learn big data technologies and techniques.
+Ideal for beginners, it offers a systematic road.
 - [css-free-tutorials](https://github.com/labex-labs/css-free-tutorials) - Practice CSS Free Tutorials | This repo collects 100 of free tutorials for CSS.
 CSS is essential for styling web pages.
 This Skill Tree presents a systematic approach to learning CSS.
 Perfect for web development beginners, it offers a clear roadmap to understand selectors, layout, and responsive .
 - [cysec-free-tutorials](https://github.com/labex-labs/cysec-free-tutorials) - Practice Cyber Security Free Tutorials | This repo collects 76 of free tutorials for Cyber Security.
 Cyber Security is crucial in our increasingly connected world.
 This Skill Tree presents a comprehensive learning path for aspiring security professionals.
 Starting from the basics, it guides you t.
 - [data-science-free-tutorials](https://github.com/labex-labs/data-science-free-tutorials) - Practice Data Science Free Tutorials | This repo collects 54 of free tutorials for Data Science.
 Data Science is at the forefront of technological innovation.
 This Skill Tree provides a comprehensive, beginner-friendly journey into the world of data analysis and interpretation.
 Following a well-s.